marlewandowski09/example-docs/docs/dashboard.md

 ![Visualizations](/visualizations.png)

 You can manage the visualizations in the following ways:
-- To view a visualization, click its tile to open it in a new window.
+- To view a visualization, click its tile to open it in a larger view.
 - To change the visualization type, click **Change**.
 - To remove a visualization, click **Remove**.
 - To add a new visualization type, click the **Plus** sign on an empty tile.